 While the Pitch-to-MIDI On/Off button is active, the elapsed time (in seconds) is shown to the left of the button.
 This is especially useful with DaqMusiq setups like the "Glossy" family, which don't depend on Pitch Track input and whose random performances can be replicated exactly by setting the same starting random seed.
 If you later want to record a particular passage in a longer performace, you can set the seed and wait for the same elapsed time.

 The Pitch Track button doesn't need to be active to use Pitch-to-MIDI.
 As long as the Spectrogram (Sgram/PT) display is active, the Pitch Track function will be carried out in the background.
 The display will show the spectrogram of the full input signal, while Pitch-to-MIDI responds only to the tracked pitch.

 Use X0=0 (or X0=x) to toggle Pitch-to-MIDI off.
 This allows a Changes script to turn itself off at the end of a performance.
 You can use an expression in place of the immediate value to allow Pitch-to-MIDI to be toggled off according to a calculated or random value.

-Note that X0=1 (or any value above 0) causes Pitch-to-MIDI to be toggled off, then immediately back on.
+Note that X0=1 (or any value above 0, other than the above X0=20) causes Pitch-to-MIDI to be toggled off, then immediately back on.
 This allows you to restart a performance, either repeating the same one, or, if the performance is controlled by random values, giving a completely new performance.
 If a MIDI recording is in progress, it will continue through the restart.

 One way to determine when to end a performance is to read elapsed time in milliseconds via the mT option, or elapsed beats via mB, using a read-only Changes Script Mouse and Miscellaneous Position command.